ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

             "empty"  : 1.0,
         },

-Note: By setting the spacing for `empt` to a small value, you get fine-grained control over the spacing between the various parts of the song.
+Note: By setting the spacing for `empty` to a small value, you get fine-grained control over the spacing between the various parts of the song.

 ## Chorus style